llendway/linear_regression_uofm/linear_regression.md

 # Data Visualization

 Usually one of the first things we want to do with new data is visualize it.
 If you haven't wanted to do this in the past, you'll want to do it now because it's going to be so easy!
 We will use functions from a package called `ggplot2` to create  our visualizations.
 This package is based on a visualization framework called the ["Grammar of Graphics"](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448).
-We will ony discuss a few key details of the framework: data, geometric objects, and aesthetic attributes.
+We will only discuss a few key details of the framework: data, geometric objects, and aesthetic attributes.
 The main idea is that "A statistical graphic is a mapping of data variables to aesthetic attributes of geometric objects."

 1. Data: Our data set that contains variables (the columns) with many observations (the rows).
 2. Geometric objects: What we observe on our plot - points, lines, bars, etc.